george-hawkins/uart-over-wifi/README.md

 UART over Wi-Fi
 ===============

 UART over Wi-Fi for less than US$10 without any configuration and without any dependency on an existing Wi-Fi network or smartphone hotspot with an easily achievable open-air range of X m.
+That Wi-Fi is involved is invisible to _both_ ends of the connection.

 | Normal wired UART connection | The same connection but wireless |
 |------------------------------|----------------------------------|